mohatt/gatsby-plugin-postbuild/README.md

 with [PostCSS](https://postcss.org/) to acheive the same goal.
 The main diffrence is that the plugin only runs after Gatsby builds the site, then optimizes the generated HTML/CSS files.

-The plugin uses [Parse5](https://github.com/inikulin/parse5) library to parse the generated HTML files into ASTs then:
+The plugin uses [Parse5](https://github.com/inikulin/parse5) library to compile the generated HTML files into ASTs then:
-- [x] Removes all `<style>` tags and their CSS from the tree
+- [x] Removes all `<style>` nodes and their CSS from the tree
 - [x] Store a temporary naked HTML without CSS
 - [x] Walks through the orginal tree and removes unused CSS rules by running PurgeCSS against the naked HTML files (only the ones that included those styles), that includes:
     - [x] Inline CSS rules defined under `<style>` tags